Adrian Metcalfe: Early life

-Adrian Peter Metcalfe was born on 2 March 1942 in Bradford to Hylton and Cora Metcalfe and brought up in Leeds, along with his sister Lynne.
+Metcalfe was born on 2 March 1942 in Bradford to Hylton and Cora Metcalfe and brought up in Leeds, along with his sister Lynne.
 His father was a manager at Yorkshire Bank and his mother a teacher.
 He attended The Brunts School after his father became manager of the Midland Bank in Mansfield, and went on to study English at Magdalen College, Oxford, where he was also president of the athletics club.

 Athletics career

 Metcalfe won an English Schools athletics title as a schoolboy.
 In 1961, he won the 100, 220 and 440 yards in record times in the Varsity match and broke Robbie Brightwell's UK 400m record with a time of 45.7 seconds.
+He became the British 440 yards champion after winning the British AAA Championships title at the 1961 AAA Championships and would win a second AAA title at the 1963 AAA Championships.

 He was a relay silver medallist with England at the 1962 British Empire and Commonwealth Games in Perth, Australia, and with Great Britain at the 1962 European Championships in Belgrade, Yugoslavia.

+He won the gold medal in the men's 4 × 400 metres relay at the 1963 Summer Universiade, with Menzies Campbell, John Boulter and Dick Steane.

 Metcalfe competed for Great Britain in the 1964 Summer Olympics held in Tokyo in the 4 × 400 m relay where he won the silver medal with his teammates Tim Graham, John Cooper and Robbie Brightwell.